 - Find the Caches folder.

-The quick way to clear cache on Mac
+The quick way to clear cache on a Mac

 2. Clean the Downloads folder

 Some users even don’t realize what a large number of disk image files and other useless items they store in the Downloads folder.
-Disk images are needed only for installing programs, and then they simply take up space on the disk.
-To get rid of disk images once and for all, do the following:
+Disk images are needed only for installing programs, and then they simply take up space on your disk.
+To get rid of disk images once and for all and make room in your storage, do the following: